Skip to content

 M2[Different VM<br>after migration] -.->|reattach| L

-The three layers have different failure modes, lifetimes, and churn rates; coupling two forces the union of their constraints onto both.
-A loop pinned to a VM cannot survive pod loss; a conversation pinned to a VM cannot survive region migration; machine state pinned to a conversation cannot be reused.
-Cursor's mechanism is operational: "Because the agent loop lives in Temporal rather than on the VM itself, we can manage pod lifecycles independently and run agents across different kinds of pods — including optimizations like readonly VMs or prewarmed VMs" (Cursor, 2026-05-21).
-Anthropic's architecture reaches the same property via stateless harness replay: "Any Harness instance can pick up any Session and continue from where it left off.
-This is what makes horizontal scaling trivial" (Anthropic, 2026).
-The durable layer is authoritative; any compute attached to it is replaceable.
+The three layers have different failure modes, lifetimes, and churn rates.
+Couple two and you force the union of their constraints onto both.
+A loop pinned to a VM cannot survive pod loss; a conversation pinned to a VM cannot survive region migration.
+Cursor's mechanism is operational: because the loop lives in Temporal rather than on the VM, pod lifecycles are managed independently, which enables "readonly VMs or prewarmed VMs" (Cursor, 2026-05-21).
+Anthropic reaches the same property through stateless harness replay — "Any Harness instance can pick up any Session and continue from where it left off" (Anthropic, 2026).
+The durable layer is authoritative; attached compute is replaceable.

-Loop-layer durability constrains its shape — Cursor moved from "'eternal' agent workflows to multiple shorter ones that exit after completing a single task, which makes version upgrades easier" (Cursor, 2026-05-21).
-The conversation layer must reconcile streamed retries with what the client already saw — Cursor's append-only storage "accounts for retries, so that if a step of the agent loop fails after streaming partial output and then gets retried, the client can detect this, rewind its stream, and show the new data" (Cursor, 2026-05-21).
+Durability also constrains loop shape — Cursor moved from "'eternal' agent workflows to multiple shorter ones that exit after completing a single task" (Cursor, 2026-05-21).
+The conversation layer reconciles streamed retries against what the client already saw: append-only storage "accounts for retries," letting a client "rewind its stream, and show the new data" after a failed step (Cursor, 2026-05-21).

-- Short sessions on stable infrastructure.
-When p99 session is under a few minutes and pods rarely reclaim, migration and hibernation payoffs never fire.
-Durable execution adds 10-50ms per activity dispatch (AgentMarketCap, 2026) — negligible against LLM latency but a real ongoing engineering cost.
+• Short sessions on stable infrastructure.
+When the p99 session runs under a few minutes and pods rarely reclaim, migration and hibernation payoffs never fire.
+Durable execution adds 10 to 50ms per activity dispatch (AgentMarketCap, 2026) — negligible against LLM latency, but a real ongoing engineering cost.

-- Pre-product-market-fit teams.
+• Pre-product-market-fit teams.
 The split commits the product to a fixed operational topology.
-A coupled prototype ships in weeks; reworking after UX shifts costs more than rebuilding.
+A coupled prototype ships in weeks, and reworking it after the UX shifts costs more than rebuilding.
 Multi-agent systems share the risk — most enterprises "risk adding distributed complexity long before they have a problem worth distributing" (InfoWorld, 2026).

-- Schema-evolution-heavy products.
-Replay correctness requires a stable event shape; when events change semantics across harness versions, old logs stop replaying under new code — the hazard session-harness-sandbox-separation flags.
+• Schema-evolution-heavy products.
+Replay correctness needs a stable event shape.
+When events change meaning across harness versions, old logs stop replaying under new code — the hazard session-harness-sandbox-separation flags.

-- Local-first or offline agents.
-The pattern is justified by cloud failure modes — spot reclamation, region failover, multi-tenant scheduling.
-Local agents have implicit one-machine pinning that removes the payoff.
+• Local-first or offline agents.
+Cloud failure modes justify the pattern — spot reclamation, region failover, multi-tenant scheduling.
+Local agents pin to one machine by default, which removes the payoff.

-- Multi-agent coordination beyond a single thread.
-A flat conversation log is "fundamentally insufficient" for complex multi-agent coordination (Yan, Medium, 2026-04) — additional memory layers must sit on top when subagent graphs branch beyond parent-child.
+• Multi-agent coordination beyond a single thread.
+A flat conversation log is "fundamentally insufficient" for complex multi-agent coordination (Yan, Medium, 2026-04) — you need extra memory layers on top once subagent graphs branch beyond parent-child.

-The split is the substrate other cloud-agent patterns sit on:
+The split is the substrate other cloud-agent patterns sit on — see Related for the patterns that build on each layer.

 A team operating a Cursor-style cloud agent product wants user threads to survive a region-wide pod restart without losing in-flight reasoning or transcript.